chariotsolutions/phonegap-nfc/README.md

 ## nfc.connect

-Connect to the IsoDep tag and enable I/O operations to the tag from this TagTechnology object.
+Connect to the tag and enable I/O operations to the tag from this TagTechnology object.

     nfc.connect(tech);